Office: Maryland Hall, Room 442

 Interdisciplinary (ML) courses are taught in English.
 They are open to nonmajors but do fulfill departmental major and minor elective requirements.

-French majors should take FR201 and FR216.
-A third 200-level course is permitted.
-French majors should take a minimum of six courses at the 300-level, at least two of which are culture courses (FR301-310) and at least two of which are literature courses (FR330 or above).
+French majors should take FR201 and FR316.
+Students may take up to three 200-level courses.
+French majors should take a minimum of six courses at the 300-level, at least two of which are literature courses.

 German majors should take GR201 and two additional 200-level courses.
 German majors should take a minimum of six courses at the 300-level, at least two of which are culture courses (GR301-309).
 Within the classic German major, students can select an area studies concentration.
 Requirements are five 200-level courses; any three courses from GR301-309; one ML course (any level); and three 300-level courses, of which no more than two can be chosen from among relevant courses in other departments (written approval of a German Area Studies Steering Committee member required).